euroargodev/argopy/docs/contributing.rst

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-We will complete this document for guidelines with regard to each of these contributions over time.

 If you are brand new to *argopy* or open source development, we recommend going through the `GitHub "issues" tab <https://github.com/euroargodev/argopy/issues>`_ to find issues that interest you.
-There are a number of issues listed under `Documentation <https://github.com/euroargodev/argopy/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation>`_ and `good first issue
+There are a number of issues listed under `Documentation <https://github.com/euroargodev/argopy/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation>`_ and `Good first issue
 <https://github.com/euroargodev/argopy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>`_
 where you could start out.
 Once you've found an interesting issue, you can return here to get your development environment setup.

-Please don't file an issue to ask a question, instead `visit the chat room at gitter <https://gitter.im/Argo-floats/argopy>`_.
+Please don't file an issue to ask a question, instead `visit our Discussion forum <https://github.com/euroargodev/argopy/discussions>`_. where a number of items are listed under `Documentation <https://github.com/euroargodev/argopy/discussions?discussions_q=label%3Adocumentation+>`_ and `Good first issue <https://github.com/euroargodev/argopy/discussions?discussions_q=label%3A%22good+first+issue%22++>`_

 .. _contributing.bug_reports: